erikedin/Behavior.jl/docs/TUTORIAL.md

 # Step 8: Scenario Outlines
 `Scenario Outline`s in Gherkin is a way to run one scenario for many similar values.
-For instance, say that we want to test the machines error messages when it is out of an ingredient.
+For instance, say that we want to test the machine's error messages when it is out of an ingredient.
 We could write two different scenarios, one for when the machine is out of coffee, and one for when it is out of milk.